huggingface/blog/series-c.md

   <img src="assets/65_series_c/team.png" alt="The Home of Machine Learning"/>
 </figure>

 It's been a hell of a ride to grow from 30 to 120+ team members in the past 12 months.
-We were super lucky to have been joined by incredibly talented (and fun!) teammates and we don't plan to stop here.
+We were super lucky to have been joined by incredibly talented (and fun!) teammates like [Dr Meg Mitchell](https://www.bloomberg.com/news/articles/2021-08-24/fired-at-google-after-critical-work-ai-researcher-mitchell-to-join-hugging-face) and the [Gradio team](https://gradio.app/joining-huggingface/), and we don't plan to stop here.
 We're [hiring for every position](https://apply.workable.com/huggingface) you can think of for every level of seniority.
 We are a remote-friendly, decentralized organization with transparency and value-inspired decision making by default.

 Huge thanks to every contributor in our amazing community and team, our customers, partners, and investors for helping us reach this point.
 We couldn't have done it without you, and we can't wait to work together with you on what's next.
 Your contributions are key to helping build a better future where AI is founded on open source, open science, ethics and collaboration.